-- 4. All persons shall monitor themselves with a survey meter for contamination before leaving a laboratory where unsealed sources of radioactive material are used, stored, or suspected to be present.
+- 1. Eating, drinking and smoking are not permitted in any laboratory or room where radioactive materials are used or stored.
+Additionally, storage of food or drink is not allowed in laboratories posted for radioactive materials. - 2.
+Radioactive materials shall not be used by persons with open wounds on their hands or lower arms. - 3.
+All equipment, furniture or supplies, which might come in contact with radioactive material shall be considered potentially contaminated and shall be surveyed for contamination before being removed from the laboratory. - 4.
+All persons shall monitor themselves with a survey meter for contamination before leaving a laboratory where unsealed sources of radioactive material are used, stored, or suspected to be present.
 Smear samples must be collected in lieu of survey meter monitoring following work with tritium or Ni-63. - 5.
 All persons issued dose-monitoring badges/rings must wear them when working with licensed radioactive materials or x-ray generating devices. - 6.
 Radioisotope solutions shall not be pipetted by mouth. - 7.
 Protective clothing appropriate to the conditions shall be worn at all times when working with radioactive materials.
 Appropriate gloves and lab coats shall be the minimum protection required.
-No opened toed shoes are permitted in the laboratory while working with radioactive materials. - 8.
+No opened toedshoes are permitted in the laboratory while working with radioactive materials. - 8.
 The area where licensed radioactive materials are used (radiation area) shall be posted with a conspicuous sign bearing the radiation symbol and the words CAUTION RADIOACTIVE MATERIALS. - 9.
 The area should also be posted with the current version of the "Notice to Employees" sign.